 Often the sydrome will be a combination of these things at the same time.

-Some call it porridge brain, other's call it stress, but whatever it's called doesn't change the fact that most of us struggle to cope with motherhood and it's demands and the confusion in puts in other aspects of our lives.
+Some call it porridge brain, other's call it stress, but whatever it's called doesn't change the fact that most of us struggle to cope with motherhood and it's demands and the confusion it leaves in other aspects of our lives.
 Some days and weeks run more smoothly than others.

 So when you say something strange, do something awkward or just feel like your loosing it, Remember: there are women just as crazy as you all around the world.
 YOU ARE NOT ALONE!